 Arm yourself with a new, powerful weapon – improve operations and save money

 But treatment plant owners now have a powerful new ally in the fight – rare earth minerals.
-Far superior to traditional iron or aluminum based precipitant aids that act through adsorption only, rare earth minerals, RE300, chemically bind the phosphorus, forming a strong ionic bone.
-While iron and aluminum coagulants require a mole ratio of 4 to 1 to phosphorus, or even higher, RE300 can achieve very low phosphorus levels of 0.07 mg/l dosing at a 1 to 1 ratio to phosphorus.
+Far superior to traditional iron or aluminum based precipitant aids that act through adsorption only, rare earth minerals, Neo WaterFX300 (formerly RE300), chemically bind the phosphorus, forming a strong ionic bone.
+While iron and aluminum coagulants require a mole ratio of 4 to 1 to phosphorus, or even higher, Neo WaterFX300 (formerly RE300) can achieve very low phosphorus levels of 0.07 mg/l dosing at a 1 to 1 ratio to phosphorus.
 This reduces sludge volume by producing a denser sludge, improving clarifier operation and reducing disposal costs, all while achieving reliable, low discharge levels with complete control, with an economical, easy to use solution.